Indiana University has extensive and unique resources on Africa:

 - Center On American And Global Security (CAGS)

 The Center on American and Global Security is an Indiana University research unit that conducts research and facilitates discussion on security challenges that confront the global community.
-In addition to National Security Highlights from Capitol Hill, it provides African Security Highlights.
+CAGS compiles a Global Security Highlights Newsletter with African content.